piquette/plugins/README.md

 ## Available plugins
 Lorem ipsum.

-## History
+## Bars
-Backfills financial instrument historical tick data and then periodically pushes new ticks.
+Backfills historical OHLCV bars for specified symbols and then periodically pushes new bars.
-This is accomplished through the [finance-go][finance] `history` package.
+This is accomplished through the [finance-go][finance] `history` and `equity` packages.

 ### Configuration
 Example is listed, lorem ipsum.